TechnicalOutcast/technicaloutcast.github.io/_posts/2023-01-18-DOI-passwords-easily-cracked-by-OIG-in-test.md

 An [Office of Inspector General (OIG) report says][1] that 21% of the US Department of the Interior (DOI) passwords were easily cracked during a recent test.
 The report found rampant password reuse, weak password schemes, and a lack of MFA.

-Since I've been talking about passwords and the risks associated with them this week, I felt an overview of the report was in order.
+Since I've been [talking about passwords][5] and the risks associated with them this week, I felt an overview of the report was in order.

 ### Password Problems at the DOI